magpylib/magpylib/docs/_pages/0_documentation.md

 #### Constructing Collections

-In principle a collection `c` is simply a list of source objects that are collected in the variable `c.sources`.
+In principle a collection `c` is simply a list of source objects that are collected in the attribute `c.sources`.

 Collections can be constructed at initialization by simply giving the sources as arguments.
 It is possible not only to add sources, but also to add lists of sources as well as other collections.
-All sources are simply added to the `sources` variable.
+All sources are simply added to the `sources` attribute.

 With the collection kwarg `dupWarning=True`, a warning will be displayed if one source object has been added multiple times to the collection.
 In this case an operation applied to the collection will be applied multiple times to that source.